Żory

-Żory (Sohrau, Żory, Žáry, Žárov) is a town and city county in the Silesian Voivodeship, located in southern Poland with 62,848 inhabitants (2021).
+Żory (Sohrau, Żory, Žáry, Žárov) is a city in the Silesian Voivodeship in southern Poland with 62,848 inhabitants (2021).
 It is located in the historic Upper Silesia region about 30 km southwest of Katowice.

 Location

 Żory is located in Upper Silesia on the Rybnik Plateau on the Ruda River.

-As of 31 December 2012, the city had a population of 62,052 and an area of 64.64 km.
+As of 31 December 2012, the city had an area of 64.64 km.

-As of 31 December 2013, the city had 59,960 inhabitants.

 On 1 January 2014, the city of Żory increased its area at the expense of Rybnik by 0.26 ha.

 Żory borders the counties of Mikołów, Pszczyna and Rybnik, as well as the cities of Jastrzębie-Zdrój and Rybnik.

-As of 30 June 2016, the town had a population of 61,942.

 Name

 The meaning of the town's name is not clear and there are two theories about it.
 The first one derives it from Old Polish, from annealing, burning of forests, which was the first stage of establishing a permanent settlement in a given place.
 This version is related to the primitive economy of burning, which was an element of deforestation of the area for settlement.
 The topographic description of Upper Silesia from 1865, in turn, derives it from the Polish name of the crane bird (Polish: żuraw).
 It notes the following passage: "In den verscheidenen Urkunden wird Sohrau einmal Żoraw, dann Żora und auch Sora genannt.
 Der Name ist polnischen Ursprungs.", that is, in English, "In various documents notated as Żoraw, later Żora, and even Sora.
 The name is of Polish origin."

-In the Latin book Liber fundationis episcopatus Vratislaviensis written in 1295-1305, the town is mentioned as Zary civitate - the town of Zary.
+In the Latin book Liber fundationis episcopatus Vratislaviensis written in 1295–1305, the town is mentioned as Zary civitate - the town of Zary.
 The chronicle also lists villages founded under the Polish law iure polonico, which in the course of urbanization were absorbed by the town.
 These are the present districts or parts of the town Żory as Rogoźna in the fragment "Rogosina in una parte decima solvitur more polonico", Rowień in the fragment "Rovona [Hs.
 Ronoua.] decima solvitur more polonico", Rój as Ray, Brodek in the fragment "Brodek similiter solvitur decima more polonico."

 The Polish name Żory and the German name Sohrau were mentioned by the Silesian writer Józef Lompa in his book Krótki rys jeografii Szląska dla nauki początkowej published in Głogówek in 1847.
 The Geographical Dictionary of the Kingdom of Poland published in 1880-1902 lists the town under the Polish name Żary and the German name Sohrau.
 The Polish name Żary and in the Upper Silesian dialect Żory, as well as the German name Sohrau are also mentioned in 1896 by the Upper Silesian writer, priest Konstanty Damrot, in his book about the local names in Upper Silesia.
 He also mentions Latinized names noted in Latin documents, such as Sary and Sari.
 A catalog of coats of arms of German localities, published in 1898 in Frankfurt am Main, identifies the Polish name as Zar.